-- With yet more flexibility, she completed Phase 1 in none months and was back on a full-time job completing Phase 2 while working in Iraq.
+- Because of the flexibility, she completed Phase 1 in nine months and was back on a full-time job completing Phase 2 while working in Iraq.
 This minimised the financial impact of leaving her job.

 Highlights and benefits of the Otago MBA programme